Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Search volume allintitle

-Any KGR less than 1 is worth using in publications and blog posts if the search volume is less than 250.
-Since we find more than 7,000 results in the search volume for “best men’s razor”, we should probably ignore it, even if the KGR is less than 1, if we strictly follow the following KGR rule, which is:
+Any KGR less than 1 deserves to be used in your blog posts and articles if the search volume is less than 250.
+However, since we find more than 7,000 results for the term “best razor for men”, we should likely ignore it, even if the KGR is less than 1, according to the following KGR rule:

-• If the KGR is below 0.25: You should rank in the top 100 once your page is indexed by Google.
+• If the KGR is less than 0.25: you should rank among the top 100 results once your page is indexed by Google.

-• If KGR is between 0.25 and 1: You should still rank in the top 250 fairly quickly.
+• If the KGR is between 0.25 and 1: you should rank among the top 250 results quite swiftly.

-• If KGR is greater than 1: This means that the search term in question is competitive and it will be difficult to rank for that keyword.
+• If the KGR is more than 1: it means that the search term is competitive and it will be challenging to rank your site for that keyword.

-To recap, the rule is to write articles that target keywords with the following characteristics:
+In summary, the rule is to create articles targeting keywords exhibiting the following features:

 Use Kwfinder to find best keywords